sheridancbio/cmo-pipelines/README.md

 - common : a java library of helpful utilities used (as a dependency) in other components
 - gdd : the "genome directed diagnosis pipeline", which is not currently being maintained (delete?)
 - crdb : "crdb_fetcher", a pipeline which fetches data from the clinical research database
-- darwin : "darwin_fetcher", a pipeline which fetches data from the Darwin DB2 database.
-In particular, Caisis timeline data.
 - redcap : "redcap_pipeline", a pipeline which uploads data to or downloads data from the redcap clinical database server
 - cvr : "cvr_fetcher", a pipeline which downloads samples with identified genomic variants and clinical data from the CVR servers (tumor and germline)
 - gene : "gene_data_updater", a pipeline which processes a downloaded NCBI human gene info file and encorporates info into the cBioPortal gene table.
 No longer maintained. (delete?)